 Next, look for the option that says Display adapters and expand it.
 Here you should see your Nvidia graphics card.
 If it’s not enabled, there should be a gray arrow pointing downwards, so just right-click on your card and select Enabled.

 Finally, right-click on the graphics card again, click on Update Driver Software, then Search automatically for updated driver software.

-If you decide to go down this route, then we suggest to turn off Vsync and kick the performance up to maximum.
-Do this by right-clicking on the desktop then click on the NVIDIA Control Panel.
+If you decide to go down this route, then we suggest turning off Vsync and kicking the performance up to the maximum.
+Do this by right-clicking on the desktop and then clicking on the NVIDIA Control Panel.
 The next step, then, is to select Manage 3D Settings.

 From there, you must set Vsync to off, and in Power Management Mode, set it to Maximum Performance, and you’re good to go.

 Read: AMD driver keeps crashing when playing games on PC

 3] Update drivers from the official NVIDIA website